Craton: Structure

 Cratons have thick lithospheric roots.
 Mantle tomography shows that cratons are underlain by anomalously cold mantle corresponding to lithosphere more than twice the typical 100 km thickness of mature oceanic or non-cratonic, continental lithosphere.
 At that depth, craton roots extend into the asthenosphere, and the low-velocity zone seen elsewhere at these depths is weak or absent beneath stable cratons.
-Craton lithosphere is distinctly different from oceanic lithosphere because cratons have a neutral or positive buoyancy, and a low intrinsic density.
-This low density offsets density increases due to geothermal contraction and prevents the craton from sinking into the deep mantle.
-Cratonic lithosphere is much older than oceanic lithosphere—up to 4 billion years versus 180 million years.
+Craton lithosphere is distinctly different from oceanic lithosphere because cratons have a neutral or positive buoyancy and a low intrinsic density.
+This low-density offsets density increases from geothermal contraction and prevents the craton from sinking into the deep mantle.
+The cratonic lithosphere is much older than the oceanic lithosphere—up to 4 billion years versus 180 million years.

 Rock fragments (xenoliths) carried up from the mantle by magmas containing peridotite have been delivered to the surface as inclusions in subvolcanic pipes called kimberlites.
 These inclusions have densities consistent with craton composition and are composed of mantle material residual from high degrees of partial melt.
 Peridotite is strongly influenced by the inclusion of moisture.
 Craton peridotite moisture content is unusually low, which leads to much greater strength.
 It also contains high percentages of low-weight magnesium instead of higher-weight calcium and iron.
 Peridotites are important for understanding the deep composition and origin of cratons because peridotite nodules are pieces of mantle rock modified by partial melting.
 Harzburgite peridotites represent the crystalline residues after extraction of melts of compositions like basalt and komatiite.

 Formation

 The process by which cratons were formed is called cratonization.
-There is much about this process that remains uncertain.
-However, the first cratonic landmasses likely formed during the Archean Eon.
-This is indicated by the age of diamonds, which originate in the roots of cratons, and which are almost always over 2 billion years and often over 3 billion years in age.
-Rock of Archean age makes up only 7% of the world's current cratons; even allowing for erosion and destruction of past formations, this suggests that only 5 to 40 percent of the present continental crust formed during the Archean.
+Much about this process remains uncertain, with very little consensus in the scientific community.
+However, the first cratonic landmasses likely formed during the Archean eon.
+This is indicated by the age of diamonds, which originate in the roots of cratons and are almost always over 2 billion years and often over 3 billion years in age.
+Rock of the Archean age makes up only 7% of the world's current cratons; even allowing for erosion and destruction of past formations, this suggests that only 5 to 40 per cent of the present continental crust formed during the Archean.
 Cratonization likely was completed during the Proterozoic.
 Subsequent growth of continents was by accretion at continental margins.